 - Carrying and loading equipment and materials

-- Aiding technicians as they complete installation, maintenance and repair of HVAC equipment
+- Supporting the installation, maintenance and repair of HVAC equipment

-They may also be responsible for performing basic tests and checks on HVAC systems to ensure normal operation.
+They may also conduct basic tests and checks on HVAC systems to ensure they are functioning properly.

-How Do You Apply to Be an HVAC Helper?
+What Do I Need to Become an HVAC Helper?